protonemedia/laravel-splade-docs/table-exports.md

-# Table Bulk Actions
+# Table Exports

 The Table component supports Exports.
-First, you need to register a supporting route using the `spladeTable()` method on the `Route` facade.
+First, you must register a supporting route using the `spladeTable()` method on the `Route` facade.
 As of version 0.6, the automatic installer does this for you.
-If you need to manually register the route, make sure it uses the `web` and `splade` Middleware, for example, in `web.php`:
+If you need to register the route manually, make sure it uses the `web` and `splade` Middleware, for example, in `web.php`:

 ```php
 Route::middleware('splade')->group(function () {